RaymondKoopmanschap/NRI/README_planets.md

 2
 Convert planet data text files to input of NRI:
 Convert earth and mars text files to input NRI.
+You can also give arguments of num-train, num-valid and num-test.
 ```
 python gen_planet_dataset.py --planets 'earth mars'
 ```